-Better Out Than In With Alo Azimov
+Better Out Than In With Aloe Azimov

-ALO AZIMOV’S EPISODE
+ALOE AZIMOV’S EPISODE

-On the pod, we talk about Alo’s comedic origin story, how she used to have to wear baggy hoodies so that people couldn’t see how much she was sweating and shaking, how failure became a motivator to keep getting up on stage, and how she overcame most of her performance anxiety (with a little help from therapy).
+On the pod, we talk about Aloe’s comedic origin story, how she used to have to wear baggy hoodies so that people couldn’t see how much she was sweating and shaking, how failure became a motivator to keep getting up on stage, and how she overcame most of her performance anxiety (with a little help from therapy).
 We discuss the difference between comedy and storytelling, citing my darling bestie Sherwin who claims that storytelling comes from the heart, while comedy aims lower from your gut and your junk.
-Alo shares her mental health journey, and how her bipolar disorder affects and does not affect her comedy.
+Aloe shares her mental health journey, and how her bipolar disorder affects and does not affect her comedy.
 (Hint: You don’t have to be manic to be an artist, and medication will not destroy all your creativity.)
 We dig into medication, with its ups and downs and tradeoffs.
 (NEVER GO OFF YOUR MEDS BASED ON ANYTHING YOU HEAR ON THIS PODCAST OR THE INTERNET!)
 There’s some talk of lost will to live and suicidal ideation, but we infuse tough topics with riveting charm, and in general, the content warning is milder than anticipated.
 Our listener question from My House Smells Really Bad!
 Please Help! features a devastating roommate conundrum.
-Alo and Erica can’t fix it—but our thoughts are pragmatic and decisive.
-Make sure to listen to the end for Alo’s morning, creative, and cleaning routines, plus the title and topic of her life’s most spectacular TED talk.
-Like Alo, this is a thoughtful and generous episode, and the perfect interview to break the sad summer hiatus.
-THANK YOU, ALO!
+Aloe and Erica can’t fix it—but our thoughts are pragmatic and decisive.
+Make sure to listen to the end for Aloe’s morning, creative, and cleaning routines, plus the title and topic of her life’s most spectacular TED talk.
+Like Aloe, this is a thoughtful and generous episode, and the perfect interview to break the sad summer hiatus.
+THANK YOU, ALOE!

 LINKS AND RECOMMENDED EPISODES